Mary Guinan: Smallpox eradication program member

-After completing her medical residency, Guinan joined a two-year training program with the Epidemic Intelligence Service of the CDC, and asked to work with the World Health Organization (WHO) on smallpox eradication.
-She was originally rejected as she learned the WHO was not accepting women, but later discovered it was India behind this decision.
+After completing her medical residency, Guinan joined a two-year training program with the Epidemic Intelligence Service of the Communicable Disease Center (CDC), and asked to work with the World Health Organization (WHO) on smallpox eradication.
+She was originally rejected as she learned the WHO did not accept women, but later discovered the government of India was behind this decision.
 She threatened to write a letter to the prime minister, Indira Gandhi, who was a woman herself, directly addressing the alleged ban.
 It was just a week later when she was accepted to the program.

 Guinan spent five months with a team in Uttar Pradesh, India, where she worked to identify locals suffering from smallpox and subsequently ring vaccinate those susceptible to the disease in the immediate area (generally a 10-mile radius from the infected individual).
 She worked out of a small mud hut and traveled by Jeep with a translator to accompany her on her endeavors.
 A reward of 10 rupees was provided to any local citizen able to look at a picture of smallpox and identify someone they knew who was suffering.
 This process assisted in administering vaccinations to those who were infected primarily, and then to their close circle; this is ring vaccination.

 Soon after Guinan returned to the U.S. to complete her program, Uttar Pradesh reached a zero infection rate.
 She continued these efforts in Pakistan in the 1980s, working with refugees.